 It's important to hire a licensed solar installer.
 This ensures that the work is done correctly using current installation best practices.
 To install a new photovoltaic system in Minnesota, a contractor must have an electrician or electrical contractor license from the Department of Labor and Industry, along with a residential building or remodeling contractors' license in some cases.
 If their work is regulated by the state's Mechanical Code, they must carry a $25,000 minimum bond with the Department of Labor and Industry.

-Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see customer feedback about local solar companies.
-Detailed reviews can help you evaluate a company's dependability and customer service.
-Use caution with companies that have no reviews or mostly negative ones.
+Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see feedback from past customers on local solar companies.
+Detailed reviews can help you evaluate a company's reliability and customer service.
+Use caution with companies that have very few reviews or mostly negative ones.

 Quality solar installations should have strong workmanship and performance warranties.
-A workmanship warranty covers any installation defects (such as poor wiring, poor alignment, or cracks in the panels), while a performance guarantee ensures a certain level of energy production.
-Strong warranties demonstrate a company's confidence in its work.
+A workmanship warranty covers any installation defects (such as poor wiring, poor alignment, or cracks in the panels), while a performance warranty ensures a certain level of energy production.
+Strong guarantees show that a company is confident in its work.

 Incentive Type: Sales Tax Incentive